2025-2026 Tapestry Weavers TOG Year 4 Co-op Nuts and Bolts:

 Rhetoric Literature: Thursdays, 2:30pm

-Dates listed are Tuesdays, so read as “week of“ and note in our class schedule below that all meetings will take place Thursday and Friday of each week, with Philosophy meeting on Monday and covering material from the previous week:
+Dates listed are Mondays, so read as “week of” and note in our class schedule below that all meetings will take place Thursday and Friday of each week:

 Training sessions are available via the following links.
-For help our how to navigate our website and use our conferencing platforms click here.
+For help with how to navigate our website and use our conferencing platforms click here.

 Co-op Fees: